-The Board of Trustee are responsible for the approval of the e-Safety policy and with Kessingland Church of England Primary Academy LGB are responsible for reviewing the effectiveness of the policy.
-This will be carried out by the Trustees/LGB receiving regular information about e-Safety incidents and monitoring reports.
-A member of the LGB has taken on the role of e-Safety Governor and the role includes:
+The Board of Trustee are responsible for the approval of the online safety policy and with the LGB of Kessingland Church of England Primary Academy are responsible for reviewing the effectiveness of the policy.
+This will be carried out by the Trustees/LGB receiving regular information about online safety incidents and monitoring reports.
+A member of the LGB has taken on the role of online safety Governor and the role includes:

-- regular meetings with the e-Safety Co-ordinator/Officer - regular monitoring of e-Safety incident logs - regular monitoring of filtering/change control logs - reporting to relevant LGB/Trust Board/Committee/ meeting
+- regular meetings with the online safety Co-ordinator/Officer this may form part of the Designated Safeguarding Lead role and/or Business Manager - regular monitoring of online safety incident logs - regular monitoring of filtering/change control logs - reporting to relevant LGB/Trust Board/Committee/ meeting

-Headteacher and Senior Leaders
+Headteacher/Principal and Senior Leaders

-- The Headteacher has a duty of care for ensuring the safety (including e-Safety) of members of the academy community, though the day to day responsibility for e-Safety will be delegated to the e-Safety Co-ordinator/Officer - The Headteacher and (at least) another member of the Senior Leadership/Senior Management Team should be aware of the procedures to be followed in the event of a serious e-Safety allegation being made against a member of staff - The Headteacher/ Senior Leaders are responsible for ensuring that the e-Safety Coordinator/Officer and other relevant staff receive suitable training to enable them to carry out their e-Safety roles and to train other colleagues, as relevant. - The Headteacher/ Senior Leaders will ensure that there is a system in place to allow for monitoring and support of those in the academy who carry out the internal e-Safety monitoring role.
-This is to provide a safety net and also support those colleagues who take on important monitoring roles.
+- The Headteacher/Principal has a duty of care for ensuring the safety (including online safety) of members of the academy community, though the day-to-day responsibility for online safety will be delegated to the online safety lead. - The Headteacher and (at least) another member of the Senior Leadership/Senior Management Team should be aware of the procedures to be followed in the event of a serious online safety allegation being made against a member of staff - The Headteacher/Principal/Senior Leaders are responsible for ensuring that the online safety Coordinator/Officer and other relevant staff receive suitable training to enable them to carry out their online safety roles and to train other colleagues, as relevant. - The Headteacher/Principal/Senior Leaders will ensure that there is a system in place to allow for monitoring and support of those in the academy who carry out the internal online

-• The Senior Leadership Team/Senior Management Team will receive regular monitoring reports from the e-Safety Coordinator/Officer
+- safety monitoring role.
+This is to provide a safety net and also support those colleagues who take on important monitoring roles. - The Senior Leadership Team/Senior Management Team will receive regular monitoring reports from the online safety Lead